Strategy Consulting vs Management Consulting: Differences

 Engagements often last months or years because they involve implementation.
 A Deloitte engagement to replace an SAP system in finance might staff a large team for multiple phases.
 A BCG digital transformation might combine strategy with execution.
 The buyers are typically VPs, directors, and functional heads, people who own the budget for "build this" rather than "decide this."

-The practical implication: most Big 4 consulting work is management consulting in the broad sense, not strategy.
-When a Deloitte recruiter says "consulting," they usually mean digital, technology, and operations, not a 10-week strategy sprint.
+The practical implication: much of Big 4 consulting work is management consulting in the broad sense, not pure strategy.
+When a Deloitte recruiter says "consulting," they may mean digital, technology, operations, human capital, or strategy depending on the practice.
 For the firm-by-firm distinction, see the Big 4 vs MBB comparison.

 What is the difference between strategy and management consulting?